-The Town of North Beach is pleased to provide this annual water quality report for calendar year 2018.
+The Town of North Beach is pleased to provide this annual water quality report for calendar year 2019.
 This report is designed to inform you about the quality water and services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
-We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
-The Town of North Beach routinely monitors for contaminants in your drinking water and we are pleased to report we met all state and federal drinking water requirements last calendar year.
+The Town of North Beach routinely monitors for contaminants in your drinking water; we want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
+Last year, our system was in violation of the Lead and Copper Rule (LCR) for collecting a sample from an invalid location.
+We failed to collect a replacement sample and submit those results to MDE.
+We are actively working to return our system to compliance status.